cristiancalara/college-simple-client-server-blackjack/README.md

-# Simple client server implementation of BlackJack game
+# Simple client server implementation of blackjack

-A simple client server implementation of BlackJack game with Haskell
+A simple client server implementation of blackjack game with Haskell